iqballbayhaqi/animekudesu-api/README.md

 ```
 2. Install dependencies

-In my case, i'm using pnpm as my package manager, you can adjust with your favorite package manager
+In my case, i'm using npm as my package manager, you can adjust with your favorite package manager

 ```
 npm install